Frequently Asked Questions

 Where do I get credentials?

-All credentials—developer sandbox and production—are provisioned through TrustOps.
+All credentials are provisioned through TrustOps after setup and backend activation.
 This Developer Gateway is for discovery and learning; TrustOps is for doing.
+There is no self-serve API-key issuance on this site.

 Why does the site link to /start instead of the TrustOps homepage?

 Every customer acquisition link on this gateway points to trustops.ecocitizenz.com/start—the onboarding entry point.
 This ensures new users land directly in the acquisition flow rather than a generic homepage.
-The /start route is the correct entry for package selection, checkout, and credentialing.
+The /start route is the correct entry where package selection, payment, and credentialing happen in TrustOps.

 How much does ECZ-ID cost?